sjulier/Refactored_ORB_SLAM2/README.md

 ### Mac (Intel and Apple Silicon) build instructions

 We use `homebrew` (https://brew.sh/) and build using the XCode command line tools.
-Please ensure that both have been installed.
+Please ensure that both have been installed and that `brew doctor` is happy.

 Install the dependencies: